arpitgoel101/arpitgoel101/me/anax-flat/content/block/byline.md

 <div style="border: 1px solid black; margin-bottom: 10px;">

-Denna sida är modifierat av Sam Zaade.
-Sam är 31 år gammal och studerar till webbprogrammerare på BTH.
-Han jobbar fulltid med sin verksamhet.
-Han börjare programmera på hobby nivår för ca. 4 sedan och har testat och lärt sig en massa olika teknologier.
-Sam älskar webbprogrammering då internet har så mycket potential.
+This page has been modified by Sam Zaade.
+Sam is 31 years old and studying To web developers at BTH.
+He works full time with his business.
+He's bored Program at hobby level for approx. 4 since and have tested and learned a lot Different technologies.
+The successful web programming of the internet has so much potential.

 <img alt="Berserk" style="text-align: center;" src=../../htdocs/img/berserk-banner-1.jpg>
 </div>